worm.gif (3649 bytes)ShutterFlu.com worm.gif (3649 bytes)

 and what Internet shoppers need to do to

-prevent unwanted credit card charges online."
+prevent unwanted credit card charges online."which will bill you automatically, forever, it seems.

 The Boring Details

-The scammers are called 'RESERVATION REWARDS' and they will bill you forever, presumably, if you don't call to put a stop to it [ 800 / 732-7031 ].
+The scammers are called 'RESERVATION REWARDS' Webloyalty and they will bill you forever, presumably, if you don't call to put a stop to it [ 800 / 732-7031 ].
 Unless you happen to catch this theft on your credit card billing, you will never notice that anything is wrong.
-RESERVATION REWARDS is a silent biller -- it never sends you anyting in the mail.
-No service was offered to me.
-No nothing.
+RESERVATION REWARDS is a silent biller -- it never sends you anything in the mail.

-Repeated - m u l t i p l e - email request for a refund from Shutterbug yielded a deaf ear.
+Click / Tap to enlarge Reprinted SANS permission - WIRED Apr.
+2011.Repeated - m u l t i p l e - email request for a refund from Shutterbug yielded a deaf ear.
 RESERVATION REWARDS does the billing and it does give a refund -- but initially not a 100 percent refund!
 When I called to have my credit card charges reversed, RESERVATION REWARDS gave me only one month's refund but not a refund for all four months for which it had been billing my credit card.
 I had to call back to remind them to fix that also!

 My Advice